juhku1/VDO_Analog_Wind_NMEA_Adapter/README.md

-# VDO_Analog_Wind_NMEA_Adapter
+VDO_Analog_Wind_NMEA_Adapter

-This ESP32 adapter enables legacy VDO wind gauges, which do not natively support NMEA 0183, to display wind direction from modern NMEA wind data – making it easy to integrate these legacy analog instruments with new electronics.
+This ESP32-based adapter revives legacy VDO wind instruments by allowing them to display wind data from modern NMEA 0183 sources.
+Originally designed for analog sensors, these gauges can now be integrated into digital marine systems — without replacing the original hardware.
-This ESP32 adapter enables older VDO wind gauges, which do not natively support NMEA 0183, to display wind direction from modern NMEA wind data.
-It receives various NMEA sentences, calculates the corresponding sine and cosine signals, and drives the analog gauge as if it were connected to its original sensor.
-I sort of reverse engineered it.

-The web interface allows configuration, calibration, and manual control, making it easy to integrate legacy instruments with new electronics.
-Käytetään wifiä, asetuksia pääsee säätämään access pointista, salasana wind12345.
-# Reviving Legacy Analog Wind Meters
-This project brings old VDO analog wind meters back to life by bridging them with modern NMEA 0183 wind data.
-These meters use SIN/COS voltage signals (2–6 V) to move a physical needle, but were never designed to interface with digital systems.
+I reverse engineered the VDO Logic Wind sensor behavior using information from various sources, including the German open-boat-projects.org forum.

+Wind Direction Support
+VDO analog wind gauges operate using SIN/COS voltage signals (typically 2–6 V) to move a mechanical needle.
+This adapter reads NMEA wind sentences (MWV, VWR, VWT), calculates the wind angle, and generates corresponding analog voltages using a GP8403 DAC module.

+Devices used for wind direction:

-Using an ESP32 microcontroller and a GP8403 DAC (Gravity: 2-Channel I2C DAC Module 0-10V), this adapter reads NMEA wind sentences, calculates wind angle, and generates the correct analog voltages to drive the meter — effectively reverse engineering the original signal behavior.
-Valuable info from: https://www.segeln-forum.de/thread/75527-reparaturhilfe-f%C3%BCr-vdo-windmessgeber/
+ESP32 microcontroller – receives NMEA data and calculates wind angle

+GP8403 DAC (Gravity: 2-Channel I2C DAC Module 0–10V) – outputs analog voltages
-# Why This Matters
-Legacy analog meters still work: Many are still installed on boats or stored in garages, but lack compatible sensors.
-Original masthead sensors are rare and expensive: Especially for older VDO systems.
-Analog meters are sunlight-readable: Mechanical needles outperform cheap LCDs in bright daylight.
-Sustainability: Reusing existing hardware reduces waste and preserves classic marine aesthetics.

-This adapter lets you use any NMEA-compatible wind sensor — including DIY or commercial units — to drive your old analog VDO wind meter.
-Supported NMEA 0183 Sentences: MWV (Wind speed and angle, relative and true), VWR, VWT.

-This is alpha release.
-Only wind angle is provided.
-Wind speed is not yet implemented — but will be added in the next version as a pulse output (e.g. 1 Hz = 1 knot).
-# How It Works
-This adapter was reverse engineered to replicate the analog SIN/COS signals used by legacy VDO wind meters.
+Analog VDO wind gauge – responds to SIN/COS signals to show wind direction

-NMEA Input: ESP32 receives wind data over Wi-Fi via UDP or TCP.
-It supports both:
+The ESP32 receives NMEA data over Wi-Fi (UDP or TCP) and outputs:
-- STA mode: connects to an external Wi-Fi network (e.g. boat router)
-- AP mode: creates its own Wi-Fi network (VDO-Cal) → If the NMEA source connects to this AP, it can send data directly to ESP32.
-Sentence Parsing: The firmware parses wind angle from NMEA 0183 sentences:

-$WIMWV, $IIVWR, $IIVWT - Wind speed is ignored in this first version.
-Signal Generation: The wind angle is converted to analog voltages:
+Koodi
 SIN = 4000 + 2000 × sin(angle)
 COS = 4000 + 2000 × cos(angle)
-These are sent to a GP8403 DAC, which outputs 2–6 V signals to drive the meter.
-Meter Output: The analog wind meter responds to SIN/COS voltages by moving its needle.

-This is Version 1 — only wind direction is supported.
-Wind speed (as pulse output) will be added in the next version.
-This adapter only works with SIN/COS-based meters — not all legacy units are compatible.
+These voltages are sent to the gauge, which responds just like it would with its original masthead sensor.

+Wi-Fi settings and calibration are accessible via a built-in web interface: SSID: VDO-Cal Password: wind12345

+Wind Speed Support — Compatible with Wind Logic and Sumlog Gauges Wind speed is now supported in two ways:

+1. Wind Logic-style gauges
+These gauges interpret wind speed internally from NMEA sentences.
+The adapter parses wind speed from MWV, VWR, and VWT and makes it available for display or further processing.

+2. Sumlog-style analog speedometers
+These expect a pulse signal (e.g. 1 Hz = 1 knot).
+The ESP32 generates a calibrated pulse output using its LEDC hardware peripheral.
+The signal is isolated using a PC817 optocoupler, allowing safe interfacing with 12 V systems.

+Devices used for wind speed:

+ESP32 microcontroller – generates pulse signal

+PC817 optocoupler module – provides galvanic isolation and level shifting

+Analog Sumlog-style speedometer – interprets pulse frequency as speed

+12 V boat power supply – powers the gauge and pull-up circuit

+Pulse simulation setup:

+ESP32 drives the optocoupler’s LED side

+The transistor side pulls the signal line to ground

+A pull-up resistor to +12 V completes the circuit (often built into the gauge)

+Pulse frequency is proportional to wind speed and can be calibrated via the web interface.

+Supported NMEA Sentences
+$WIMWV — Wind speed and angle (relative and true)

+$IIVWR — Apparent wind angle and speed

+$IIVWT — True wind angle and speed

+Compatibility Notes
+This adapter works with SIN/COS-based analog meters only.

+Wind direction and wind speed are both supported.

 Use at your own risk.